 Collinsville, IL’s Trusted Choice for Workers’ Compensation Help

 Have you sustained injuries at work?
 Has your claim been denied?
 Call a local workers’ compensation attorney for help with the entire process.
 At LaMarca Law Office, P.C., we provide legal aid to those with workers’ compensation cases in Collinsville, IL and throughout the surrounding areas.
 As a locally-owned firm, we understand the needs of people in the local community.
-Additionally, we have over 24 years of experience, and we use it to fight for a satisfactory outcome for our clients.
-Don’t wait if you’ve been injured – call our staff to schedule a consultation today!
+Additionally, we have over 30 years of experience, and we use it to fight for a satisfactory outcome for our clients.
+Don’t wait if you’ve been injured – call our staff to schedule a consultation today for your injuries, including:

 What is workers’ compensation?